mkantrr/personal-website/README.md

 ## Features

--   Most, if not all of the personal information is populated from the [`resume.json`](https://github.com/mkantrr/personal-website/blob/master/src/settings/resume.json) file following the [JSON Resume](https://jsonresume.org/) standard (to a point), a community driven open source initiative to create a JSON based standard for resumes.
+-   Most, if not all of the personal information is populated from the [`resume.json`](https://github.com/mkantrr/personal-website/blob/master/src/settings/resume.json) file following some sort of JSON structure based on [JSON Resume](https://jsonresume.org/) standard (to a point), a community driven open source initiative to create a JSON based standard for resumes.
 Discover the official schema [here](https://jsonresume.org/schema/).
+The `resume.json` file has very similar fields to ones you might get from downloading your LinkedIn profile in this format, however it is not plug and play.
 -   The toggle/switch for the dark mode syncs its state to the browser's local storage.

 ## Customization